Benedict Arnold: Raids in Virginia and Connecticut colonies

 The pursuing American army included the Marquis de Lafayette, who was under orders from Washington to hang Arnold summarily if he was captured.
-British reinforcements arrived in late March led by William Phillips who served under Burgoyne at Saratoga.
+British reinforcements arrived in late March, led by Major General William Phillips, who served under Burgoyne at Saratoga.
 Phillips led further raids across Virginia, including a defeat of Baron von Steuben at Petersburg, but he died of fever on May 12, 1781.
-Arnold commanded the army only until May 20, when Lord Cornwallis arrived with the southern army and took over.
+Arnold commanded the army only until May 20, when Lieutenant General Charles Cornwallis arrived with the southern army and took over.
 One colonel wrote to Clinton concerning Arnold: "There are many officers who must wish some other general in command."
 Cornwallis ignored Arnold's advice to locate a permanent base away from the coast, advice that might have averted his surrender at Yorktown.

 On his return to New York in June, Arnold made a variety of proposals for attacks on economic targets to force the Americans to end the war.
 Clinton was uninterested in most of his aggressive ideas, but finally authorized him to raid the port of New London, Connecticut.
-He led a force of more than 1,700 men which burned most of New London to the ground on September 4, causing damage estimated at $500,000.
-They also attacked and captured Fort Griswold across the river in Groton, Connecticut, slaughtering the Americans after they surrendered following the Battle of Groton Heights—and all these deeds were done just a few miles down the Thames River from Norwich, where Arnold grew up.
+He led a force of more than 1,700 men, which burned most of New London to the ground on September 4, causing damage estimated at $500,000.
+They also attacked and captured Fort Griswold across the river in Groton, slaughtering the Americans after they surrendered following the Battle of Groton Heights—and all these deeds were done just a few miles down the Thames River from Norwich, where Arnold grew up.
 However, British casualties were high; nearly one quarter of the force was killed or wounded, and Clinton declared that he could ill afford any more such victories.